Donald Trump Jr. meets with Jan. 6 panel - NewsBreak

 Trump Jr.’s appearance before the committee had been expected since last month , sources familiar with the matter told ABC News , though it was not clear when the meeting would occur.

 Kimberly Guilfoyle , Trump Jr.’s fiancée who spoke at the rally in Washington that preceded the Capitol attack, was spotted entering the building that houses committee investigators last month.
-That appearance would be her second time before the panel.McAllen man indicted for importing “powerful psychedelic”
+That appearance would be her second time before the panel.Fed hikes interest rates for second time in 2022

 Trump Jr.’s appearance before the investigative panel comes after CNN last week published a pair of text messages the former president’s son sent to then-White House chief of staff Mark Meadows the day of the Capitol riot.
 The texts were two of more than 2,300 messages obtained by CNN that Meadows provided to the select committee.